از کجا شروع شد؟ 🌳

 Characteristics often include:

-And when someone’s identity is tied to believing the family was normal, hearing another sibling say otherwise can feel threatening to the
+And when someone’s identity is tied to believing the family was normal, hearing another sibling say otherwise can feel threatening to them, to the point that she eventually aligned herself with them and turned against me,

 5. The Scapegoat